jadesoftwarenz/JADE-container-examples/Documentation/ErewhonExample3.md

 - The images folder in the JADE database directory on the host to __c:\temp__ in the container.
 This is the images cache directory that is specified in the Erewhon WebShop application, so when an image is cached by the application it will be saved in the images directory of the host.
 This will be useful so that the IIS container can pick them up and display them in the browser.

-- The JADE database logs directory on the host to the __c:\logs__ directory in the container.
+- The JADE database logs directory on the host to the __c:\jade\logs__ directory in the container.
 This just allows us to easily view any logs generated by the WebShop application from the host.

 It will also bind port 6107 on the host to port 6107 in the container - any request on port 6107 on the host will be forwarded to port 6107 in the container, which is the port that the Erewhon WebShop application is expecting requests on.